EMODnet/EMODnet-Biology-Benthos-European-Seas/README.md

 This product should be cited as:

 Herman, P.M.J.
-2022.
-Summary presence/absence maps of macro-endobenthos in European Seas, based on the EMODNET Biology database.
+(2022) Summary presence/absence maps of macro-endobenthos in European Seas, based on the EMODNET Biology database.
+Integrated data products created under the European Marine Observation  Data Network (EMODnet) Biology project Phase IV (EMFF/2019/1.3.1.9/Lot  6/SI2.837974), funded by the by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May  2014 on the European Maritime and Fisheries Fund.

-Available to download in:
+Available to download in: https://www.vliz.be/imis?dasid=8216

-TO BE COMPLETED

 ### Authors